 You might also like: Is Be Our Guest worth the price?

-How much will Disney Genie Service Cost?
+How much does Disney Genie Service Cost?

 Yep, you read that correctly.
 FastPass+ was totally free but Disney Genie Service is not free…well, technically it is but stay with me.
-I hate to say I saw this coming, but I did.

 So far so good, right?